Muhammad: The Messenger of God (film): Music

+The film score is composed by A. R. Rahman.
+It took six months for Rahman to understand the kind of score that Majidi wanted.
+He worked on the score for a year and a half.
+The soundtrack was released by Sony DADC on 23 December 2015.

 Post-production

-The post-production works began in Munich by October 2013.
+Post-production began in Munich by October 2013.
 In 2014, Majidi revealed that the film would be ready by end of 2014 and would be submitted to the Fajr International Film Festival in Iran.
-By mid-2014, the film was in the final stages of post-production.
-In January 2015, work on the special effects and music composition were being carried out.
+By mid-2014, the film was in the final stages of post.
+In January 2015, work on special effects and music composition were being carried out.
 In February 2015, Majidi was in France to resolve issues pertaining to sound-mix engineering.